nwthomas/gitops/README.md

 ## 🙇🏻‍♂️ Acknowledgements

 - [Edede Oiwoh](https://github.com/ededejr) for inspiring me to build a home cluster and for bouncing ideas around
-- [rpi4cluster.com](https://rpi4cluster.com/) for tips on GitOps with Raspberry Pi setups (even if the notes weren't current and Helm/Argo configurations weren't files-based)
+- [rpi4cluster.com](https://rpi4cluster.com/) for tips on GitOps with Raspberry Pi setups (even if the notes weren't current and Helm/Argo configurations weren't file-based)
 - [Tesla](https://www.tesla.com/) for teaching me proper GitOps processes and giving me a chance to move mountains with them